English/Literature Transfer Degree Program

 Description of Courses

 ENGL-101.
 English Composition I. 3 Hours.
 This course provides review of language mechanics through writing assignments with emphasis on expository and argumentative forms.
-Prerequisite: A minimum score of 55 on the Writing section of the COMPASS, or fully complete Written Communications with a grade of C or above.
+Prerequisite: A score of 69 or aboce on the Sentence Skills section of the ACCUPLACER, or fully complete Written Communications with a grade of C or above.

 ENGL-190.
 Introduction to Literature.
 3 Hours.
 This course is a study of short fiction and poetry with a thematic emphasis.
 The course covers various themes universal to all cultures.
 The selections used are multi-cultural and expand on issues present in society.
 Such themes are parent/child relationships, innocence/ experience, search for power, search for the American dream, failures and successes, violence, security, isolation, fantasy vs. reality, love, and men and women conflicts.
 Through the broad scope of selections, students will gain a deeper understanding and appreciation for literature.
 Prerequisite: English Composition I.